 The immediate interim removal of a residential student from all on-campus residential units pending formal student conduct charges.
 An Interim Removal may be initiated for reasons of imminent danger to their physical or emotional safety or well-being or for reasons of imminent danger to the safety or well-being of the University community.
 The action must be approved by the Dean of Students or Director of Housing and Residential Life or their designee.
 Removal from traditional residence halls would prevent the student from living in any other on-campus University housing (i.e., IEP/TI Houses, TD Achievement House, Fraternity or Sorority Houses).
-The student(s), or student organization, will receive a written notice stating the reasons for the Interim Removal and are entitled to a meeting with the Dean of Students within three (3) business days to discuss the next steps in the student conduct/disciplinary proceedings.
-It is the student or organization's responsibility to contact the Dean of Students Office to schedule that meeting.
+The student(s), or student organization, will receive a written notice stating the reasons for the Interim Removal and are entitled to a meeting with the Dean of Students of Students of the student or organization's responsibility to contact the Dean of Students Office to schedule that meeting.
 During the meeting with the Dean of Students or designee, the student will have the opportunity to share information regarding the incident and request that the Interim Removal be lifted.
 The Dean of Students or Assistant Vice President of Student Affairs/ Director of Housing and Residential Life (or designee) will make the final determination whether an Interim Removal warrants continuation.